Stanford-BioE80/Stanford-BioE80.github.io/_docs/final_project_disc.md

 # BIOE 80 Final Project (15% of Grade)
 ## Why is Bioengineering Important?

+The final project is the opportunity for you, as part of a group,  to introduce a non-expert audience to Bioengineering.
+One goal of BIOE.80 is to introduce you, the learner, to Bioengineering and enable you to introduce other learners to Bioengineering.
+In the course, we discussed capacities of living matter, application of scientific concepts (e.g., evolution and diffusion), contemporary topics (DNA sequencing and synthesis), challenges, and opportunities in Bioengineering.
+The final project enables you to practice this task, apply what you have learned, and seek and identify areas that are of interest to you.

-The goal of this group project is for students to communicate and introduce the application of Bioengineering to contemporary challenges to a nonexprt audience, for examlpe next year's BIOE.80 class.
+The goal of this group project is for BIOE.80 students to communicate and introduce the application of Bioengineering to contemporary challenges to a non-expert audience, for example, next year's BIOE.80 class.

 In groups of 3-4, students will create a "BIOE 80 Wiki Post" identifying a current need and discussing the role that Bioengineering can take in developing solutions.

-Student groups will create a Google Doc, Google Site, or other world-readable webpage with a vignette about Bioengineering.
+Student groups will create a Google Doc, Google Site, Github website or any world-readable webpage with a vignette about Bioengineering.
 Each of this quarter's pre-class material can be considered a sample project.

 Assessment will be based on the following: